The pack will prevail

-The alpha dogs have a right hand, an assistant: the beta dog.
+The leading dogs often have a right hand, an assistant: a beta dog.
 One of the beta’s tasks, for example, is scouting new areas and situations.
 This is not without risk which is why a qualified animal should do this.
 Beta animals posses certain qualities and characteristics, more about that later, they rarely are potential alpha’s.
 Of course the alpha is also qualified, but being pack leader means alpha’s don’t expose themselves to unnecessary risks.
 Again: dogs know we do not belong to their specie.
-The human-dog relation may be described as an interspecies alpha - beta relation.
-That does not mean that the particular dog is a natural beta or capable of becoming one.
+The human-dog relation may (carefully) be described as an inter-species alpha - beta relation.
+That does not mean that the particular dog is a natural beta or capable of becoming one, nor does this mean the human is a good leader.
 The relationship between man and dog is quite complicated and our knowledge and insights are needed to ensure that everything is as clear for the dog.

 For humans to be able to efficiently collaborate with dogs, talent, knowledge and experience are needed.
 We must understand, the mostly non verbal, language of dogs.
 ‘Reading the dog’ is what it’s often called.
 Working with a pack of dogs requires pack behavior knowledge, especially when it comes to pack hierarchy!
-Often said is that humans must be pack leader (alpha), but that’s not the best explanation.
+Often said is that humans must be pack leader, but that’s not the best explanation.
 The dogs form the pack and all members have their place in the pack hierarchy.
-The pack leader (alpha) is also a dog.
+The pack leader is also a dog.
 The human owner (master) is not the pack leader, because he is not a dog.
 He can however lead the pack of dogs.
+Are you still with me?
 With the right approach and constant efforts, dogs (being a pack) will let humans lead them in certain specific situations.
-When you master this you can count on a fantastic interspecies collaboration which results in achieving results that cannot be achieved individually.
+When you master this you can count on a fantastic inter-species collaboration which leads to achieving results that cannot be achieved individually.

 To get back to the subject of conflict prevention with LGDs and the pack principles, I will take you with me to the Romanian Carpathian mountains.
 To a location where two shepherd camps, with Carpatins as LGDs, are based.
 Two very experienced shepherds have chosen a fantastic location for their flocks.
 These shepherds are Ionas Banc and Vasile Vostinar and they built their shepherd camps in the foothills just outside the city of Bistrita.
 The area consists out of grass hills and is surrounded by forest areas on all sides.
 Both shepherds employ staff who herd their flocks, milk the sheep, make cheese, shave the wool, etc. Every day both shepherds attend the shepherd camps to see how things are going, to bring supplies to the staff, monitor their livestock and most important; to take care of their dogs.

-The importance of the human alpha role is clearly visible here; humans supply food to the pack and partly because of that the pack collaborates with and for humans.
+The importance of the human leading role is clearly visible here; humans supply food to the pack and partly because of that the pack collaborates with and for humans.
 Understanding and reading dogs is extremely important to be successful.
-When the moment arrives where alpha position conflict arrives, the human alpha role becomes crucial.
-Swift recognizing who the (new) alpha is, prevents serious damage.
-Effective livestock protection and preserving all dogs is the main target and top position conflicts, tension won’t contribute to that.
+When the moment arrives where leading position conflict arrives, the human leading role becomes crucial.
+Swift recognizing who the (new) top dog is, prevents serious damage.
+Effective livestock protection and preserving all dogs is the main target and top position conflicts and tension won’t contribute to that.
 Ionas Banc is well capable to manage his pack of dogs thanks to his knowledge and experience.